President Biden signs law to ban TikTok nationwide unless it is sold

 TikTok has vowed to take the Biden administration to court, claiming the law would suppress the free speech of millions of Americans.

-"We believe the facts and the law are clearly on our side, and we will ultimately prevail," a TikTok spokesperson said in a statement.

-Critics of the law, including Kate Ruane, director of the Center for Democracy & Technology's Free Expression Project, say the law is unconstitutional and a blow to free expression in the U.S.
+The sentiment was echoed by Kate Ruane, who runs the Center for Democracy & Technology's Free Expression Project, who said the law is unconstitutional and a blow to free expression in the U.S.

 "Congress shouldn't be in the business of banning platforms," Ruane said.
 "They should be working to enact comprehensive privacy legislation that protects our private data no matter where we choose to engage online."